nmshd/documentation/_docs_integrate/11-connector-configuration.md

 -   **docs:rapidoc:persistAuth** `default: false`

-    It is not recommended to enable the docs in production szenarios.
+    It is not recommended to enable the authentication persistence in production szenarios.
     {: .notice--danger}

     If set to `true` rapidoc persists the API Key in the local storage of the browser.